Heartiels/stepwise/README.md

 > Notes:
 > * The variable name must start with EXPO_PUBLIC_ so Expo can read it in the app.
-> * .env is ignored by Git (not pushed), so each teammate must create it manually.
 > * If .env is missing, the app will still run, but AI decomposition will return mock steps.

 ---